 Season’s eatings: Add seasonal plant-based proteins.
 If you’re feeling adventurous, try a plant-based protein at your holiday meal.
 Easy options include green peas sautéed with caramelized onions topped with finely chopped mint, black-eyed peas sautéed with chopped shallots and topped with chopped fresh parsley, or lentils with sautéed mushrooms, leeks and red wine.
 You could also make pumpkin soup with pureed white beans.
 You’ll still get tons of flavor with more nutrients your body needs.
 Yum!

 Go with the grain: Incorporate whole grains, which lend themselves well to winter menus.
 Consider using barley, farro or wheat berries as your meal’s “stuffing.”
 There are so many ways to prepare them and add-ins like nuts, apples, pears, raisins or pomegranate arils will make you glad you tried something different and more wholesome than regular stuffing.

 Don’t forget dessert: Give it a healthy twist!
-Pumpkin pie flavors come together in healthier way in maple pumpkin “pie” parfait .
+Pumpkin pie flavors come together in healthier way with this maple pumpkin “pie” parfait .
 You could also use the dessert course to enjoy fruit, such as poached pears, a delicious option that’s on the lighter side.

 Joanna Lipp, MS, RD, CNSC, CSO, is a registered dietitian and a board certified specialist in Oncology Nutrition at UR Medicine’s Wilmot Cancer Institute.
 She regularly counsels cancer patients and survivors on nutrition and eating healthfully.